alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ```

 In small snippets, throw sites are obvious.
 In larger services, exceptions can come from anywhere (parsing, mapping, I/O, nulls), so composition pushes you toward try/catch scaffolding, either scattered around each step or wrapped around large blocks.

 **The point is, you are responsible for writing these null checks, handling exceptions, declaring User outside of the try/catch so it can be used in subsequent steps, and ensuring that computation doesn't continue if a step failed.** This logic is repeated many, many, times throughout typical programs, and is easy to get wrong.
-It's also just a lot of boilerplate/noise.
-Miss one throw or null check and the pipeline keeps running on invalid state or could throw a NullReferenceException.
-And in large libraries it’s often unclear what can throw or be invalid, so you end up defensively catching/checking.

-**The point is, you are responsible for writing these null checks, handling exceptions, declaring User outside of the try/catch so it can be used in subsequent steps, and ensuring that computation doesn't continue if a step failed.** This logic is repeated many, many, times throughout typical programs, and is easy to get wrong.